kaoriito/twostagetask/README.md

 <br>

 ## Run task with remote desktop
+1. If you do not already have the Google Chrome web browser installed, please follow [instructions here to install Google Chrome](https://support.google.com/chrome/answer/95346?co=GENIE.Platform%3DDesktop&hl=en)

-1. On your google chrome browser, go to: [https://remotedesktop.google.com/access](https://remotedesktop.google.com/access)
+2. On your Google Chrome browser, go to: [https://remotedesktop.google.com/access](https://remotedesktop.google.com/access)

   **If you do not have a google account:** the webpage will prompt you to sign in.